0xMukesh/hashnode-blogs/ckzckohff0c24yus17une8zny.md

      ![](https://imgur.com/PAG3nla.png)

-The entire code for this tutorial is present on my github: https://github.com/kira272921/remix-blog
+The entire code for this tutorial is present on my GitHub: https://github.com/kira272921/remix-blog

 Here is what we have built today 🚀: https://remix-blog-orcin.vercel.app/